milo-dixon/milo-dixon.github.io/content/database/redo-py.md

 # then kept talking
 # I would say something
 #
-# I would say I am afraid
+# I'd say I am afraid
-# I don't know how to do this but I want to but I'm scared
+# Idk how to do this but I want to, but I'm still scared
 # what if wanting isn't enough
 # Is there a way to know that before we find out together
 # TARGET_MOMENT = "the first night.
 Remember? "
-# ACTION = "say the true thing"
+# ACTION = "say it"
-# ACTION = "say it before it calcifies "
+# ACTION = "say it before the moment passes"
-# BLOCKER = "I didn't know it was the true thing yet"
+# BLOCKER = "I didn't know it was real"
 # BLOCKER = "I thought I was fine"
-# BLOCKER = "I was not fine"
+# BLOCKER = "I was very clearly not fine"
 # redo_counter += 1